The People Who Created Facebook & YouTube Are Sorry

 "It’s not about technology being the existential threat," Harris said at one point.
 "It’s technology’s ability to bring out the worst in society, and the worst in society being the existential threat."

-The documentary wasn’t a total win for me; there was a fictionalized subplot that was over-dramatized and distracting.
+The documentary wasn’t a total win for me; there was a fictionalised subplot that was over-dramatised and distracting.
 But it absolutely succeeded in making an argument for the urgent need for greater regulation within the tech industry in order to encourage more responsible practices, and to deliver more control to us, the users.

 Advertisement